State of Compliance

 View Map of Designated Smoking Area locations

-Smoking and the use of tobacco products in prohibited areas on the Saint Paul College campus grounds has consistently been a problem and up until this point, only warnings and reminders have been issued to those in violation.
-Due to the continued issues of noncompliance, effective Tuesday, April 12, 2011, any individual observed violating the no smoking policy will be issued a citation for $20.00.
+Smoking and the use of tobacco products in prohibited areas on the Saint Paul College campus grounds is a violation of College policy.
+Any individual observed violating the no smoking/tobacco policy will be issued a citation for $20.00.
 Continued violations will result in cumulative consequences.
 Upon receipt of three (3) or more citations students may be subject to student discipline, including, but not limited to, suspension.

-Those who wish to smoke on the College grounds are allowed to do so only in the two (2) designated areas.
+Those who wish to smoke or use tobacco on the College grounds are allowed to do so only in the two (2) designated areas.
 These areas are located in Lot B (west of the main building) and Lot F (north of the main building).
 Please refer to the attached campus map for the specific location of these designated areas.
-Smoking is also permitted on the city sidewalks surrounding the exterior grounds of the campus.
+Smoking and tobacco use is also permitted on the city sidewalks surrounding the exterior grounds of the campus.
 All other areas are considered prohibited and are subject to enforcement.

-If you smoke, please help maintain a clean and safe environment on campus by fully extinguishing your cigarettes and depositing them in an ashtray or smoking receptacle before entering no smoking areas and dispose of smokeless tobacco products in a closed container or trash receptacle.
+If you smoke or use tobacco products, please help maintain a clean and safe environment on campus.
+Please fully extinguish your cigarettes and deposit them in an ashtray or smoking receptacle before entering no smoking areas and dispose of smokeless tobacco products in a closed container or trash receptacle.